thingSoC/embedis/examples/Uno/README.md

 The Arduino IDE now has he capability to support many different CPU architectures and boards.
 These examples are specifically for the Arduino Uno.
+They also work with the other AVR varients like the Arduino Pro, Mini, Leonardo, Mega, etc.

 ## Contributors